nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

     Figure 3 - GULIO Sequence Diagram
 </p>

-Upon start, the main class calls run() which enters a while loop and reads in user input.
-In the loop, the Parser component processes the user input into various commands implemented in GULIO.
+Upon start, the `Duke` (main) class calls `run()` which enters a while loop and reads in user input.
+In the loop, the _Parser_ component processes the user input into various commands implemented in GULIO.
 The loop ends when the user enters exit.

 &nbsp;